 The concept of plastic bottle art initially evoked flashbacks of Blue Peter’s Here’s one I made earlier.
 It’s hard to believe that something as ubiquitous as a used plastic bottle could ever be turned into a thing of beauty.

-There has been recent media attention on the future of how we recycle plastic bottles and more and more clothing brands are using recycled plastic bottle fabrics in their collections – even reaching the catwalk at London Fashion Week this month.
+There has been recent media attention on the future of how we recycle plastic bottles and an increasing number of clothing brands are using recycled plastic bottle fabrics in their collections – even reaching the catwalk at London Fashion Week this month.

 So what else can be done to prevent the plastic bottle from entering landfills and oceans?
 From jewellery to public installations, here are some of the finest upcycled plastic bottle creations around.